NolanSmug/blackjack/README.md

 ## Contact

-For any inquiries or issues, please contact [Nolan Cyr](mailto:nolangcyr@gmail.com) Have fun playing Blackjack!
+For any inquiries or issues, please contact [Nolan Cyr](mailto:nolangcyr@gmail.com) Have fun playing!